NilsIrl/DynaWhite/README.md

 * `VALID_DOMAIN` - The domain that email should belong to in order to be whitelisted

-`DynaWhite.jar` should be put inside the `plugins/` directory of your server.
+The `.jar` should be put inside the `plugins/` directory of your server.

 ### Optional